 After receiving dual undergraduate degrees in Political Science/Pre-Law and Criminology at Westfield University in Massachusetts, Matt declined a graduate school scholarship and instead had his sights set on living in Florida.
 In late 2003 he joined his transient, long-time friend Keith down in the sunshine state and started working for the same medical staffing company.
 He was working as a locum recruiter in anesthesia for two years when one of the doctors he formerly recruited enticed him to move out to Denver to build his own locum firm from scratch.
 From 2005–2010, Matt acted as Director of Operations for this new enterprise–constructing it from the ground up to a respectable 50 employees and expanding the agency to become one of the fastest growing in the industry.
 Alas, his true goal was to get back to Florida and as fate would have it, his hometown boys were looking to accelerate their All Star Recruiting mission.
 Matt joined All Star and ran the perm operations for a year, then helped start the company’s locum tenens division in 2011.
 Much like in his previous experience in rapidly growing an organization, All Star grew at an unprecedented rate.
 One to always remain humble, Matt credits the success to the team as a whole and being surrounded by great people.

-An inherently skilled and tactful salesman with a gift for big picture thinking as well as detailed number crunching, he started out hiring and training recruiters on the locum side of the business.
+An inherently skilled and tactful salesman with a gift for big-picture thinking as well as detailed number crunching, he started out hiring and training recruiters on the locum side of the business.
 In his current role as COO, Matt still wears multiple hats on any given day at the office.
-He oversees recruitment operations, practice and MSP management, credentialing/risk management, sales objectives, goals, and projections, and spearheads internal employee training.
+He oversees the daily operations of the organization, including strategic sales planning/execution, the VMS/MSP management teams, CRM design and implementation, and IT division.
 Also well-versed in legal contracts and corporate processes, Matt is the “go to” guy for almost all front office and day-to-day matters.

 He is more than proficient at strategizing and executing a plan.
 Forward thinking, diplomatic, amiable, responsible, instinctive, compassionate, generous, objective, ambitious, motivating, tech-savvy, and a statistics connoisseur with uncanny organizational skills and ability to assess and compartmentalize a situation, many would call Matt the nucleus behind All Star.
 He also stays current on industry trends as he presently serves on both the Ethics and Membership Committees for NALTO (the National Association of Locum Tenens Organizations), and has spoken on critical industry topics at numerous conferences.